Aloshi/EmulationStation/README.md

 **~/.emulationstation/es_input.cfg:**
 When you first start EmulationStation, you will be prompted to configure any input devices you wish to use.
 The process is thus:

-1. Press a button on any device you wish to use. *This includes the keyboard.* If you are unable to configure a device, hold a button on the first device to continue to step 2.
+1. Press a button on any device you wish to use. *This includes the keyboard.* Once you have selected all the devices you wish to configure, hold a button on the first device to continue to step 2.

 2. Press the displayed input for each device in sequence.
-You will be prompted for Up, Down, Left, Right, A (Select), B (Back), Menu, Select (fast select), PageUp, and PageDown, Volume up and Volume down.
-If your controller doesn't have enough buttons to map PageUp/PageDown, it will be skipped.
+You will be prompted for Up, Down, Left, Right, A (Select), B (Back), Menu, Select (fast select), PageUp, and PageDown.
+If your controller doesn't have enough buttons for everything, you can press A to skip the remaining inputs.

-3. Your config will be saved to `~/.emulationstation/es_input.cfg`.
-If you wish to reconfigure, just delete this file.
+3. Your config will be saved to `~/.emulationstation/es_input.cfg`. *If you wish to reconfigure, just delete this file.*

-*NOTE: If `~/.emulationstation/es_input.cfg` is present but does not contain any available joysticks or a keyboard, an emergency default keyboard mapping will be provided.*
+*NOTE: If `~/.emulationstation/es_input.cfg` is present but does not contain any available joysticks or a keyboard, an emergency default keyboard mapping will be used.*

 As long as ES hasn't frozen, you can always press F4 to close the application.

 **Keep in mind you'll have to set up your emulator separately from EmulationStation.**
-I am currently also working on a stand-alone tool, [ES-config](https://github.com/Aloshi/ES-config), that will help make configuring emulators easier.
+I am currently also working on a stand-alone tool, [ES-config](https://github.com/Aloshi/ES-config), that should help make configuring emulators easier.

 After you launch a game, EmulationStation will return once your system's command terminates (i.e. your emulator closes).